 We will leave Léon in the morning and travel by private bus to Hospital de Órbigo to begin the first day of our walk (Hospital is part of the town’s name, as many towns and places along the path were originally hospitals for pilgrims hundreds of years ago.)
 We will begin walking in Hospital de Órbigo after having a chance to view the Puente de Orbigo, a magnificent Roman bridge.

 From here, we will walk to the hotel in Astorga.
-In the afternoon, you are free to explore the historic city or rest.
+In the afternoon, you are free to explore the historic city, enjoy the hotel spa, or rest.
 Astorga is home to the famous Cathedral of Santa Maria de Astorga and the 19th-century Episcopal Palace, designed by Gaudi.
 There are also Roman archaeological remains, including sewers, two baths (late 1st and 3rd century AD), remains of the forum and several mosaics, as well as remains of the ancient city walls.

 We will then have a scrumptious dinner to refuel for the next day’s walk.